 You make the Army an effective force by getting them from A to B efficiently.
-Organise the transport of troops, equipment and vital supplies to places like Antarctica, South-East Asia and Australia.
+Organise the transport of troops, equipment and vital supplies to places worldwide, including Antarctica, South-East Asia, the Pacific Islands and the USA.

 - SpecialisationLogistics and Administration

 - Starting Salary$47,224

 - Upcoming Intake17 February, 2020

 As a Movement Operator you will work with all three services to enable the movement and support of our forces.
 The Movement Operator trade includes three specialist areas which you will be cross trained in:

 Movement control is about planning and executing the international and domestic movement of personnel, vehicles and equipment by road, sea or air, by either military or civilian means.